ethereum/ethereum-org/views/content/crowdsale.md

     eth.getCode(crowdsaleInstance.address)

-So you raised a 100 ethers and sucessfully distributed your original coin among the crowdsale donors.
+So you raised a 100 ethers and successfully distributed your original coin among the crowdsale donors.
 What could you do next with those things?